 The “What, Why, How” principle is very helpful when things get heated in the give and take between product management and engineering.
 When there is an issue on the table that product management and engineering cannot agree on, the first thing to do is figure out where the issue fits in the “What, Why, and How” construct.

 To apply this principle, first get agreement on whether the issue is about

 - Why is it needed? or

 - How is the need to be addressed?

-Many times, it can appear that Engineering is challenging a market requirement, but when examined through the “What, Why, How” lens, you may find that it’s not the requirement (what) that is being questioned but rather the approach (how).
-By the same token, it’s also common for Product Management to passionately defend what appears to be a market requirement when, under closer examination, it turns out that the market requirement (what) was really a solution (how).
+Many times, it can appear that engineering is challenging a product requirement, but when examined through the “What, Why, How” lens, you may find that it’s not the requirement (what) that is being questioned but rather the approach (how).
+By the same token, it’s also common for product management to passionately defend what appears to be a product requirement when, under closer examination, it turns out that the product requirement (what) was really a solution (how).

-Finally, don’t insulate Engineering from direct contact with your market.
+Finally, don’t insulate engineering from direct contact with your market.
 Expose them to customers by taking them on requirements gathering missions, and even let them observe the battle over a particularly competitive purchase order.
-This direct contact with the real market will help Engineering to internalize what the market really needs better than even the most eloquently written MRD could do.
+This direct contact with the real market will help engineering to internalize what the market needs better than even the most persuasive MRD could do.

-For a product to be successful, the engineering team must be motivated to address the market requirements.
-The more they understand the context of market problems, the more creative and relevant their proposed solutions will be.
+For a product to be successful, the engineering team must be motivated to address product requirements.
+The more they understand the market and competitive issues, the more creative and relevant their proposed solutions

-Good product management is more than producing a lean definition of a whole product to address market needs.
-It’s also the ability to develop the understanding across the organization so that the market needs can be connected to a winning solution.
+will be.
+It’s not enough to just produce an MRD that describes market needs.
+You must also develop the understanding across the organization so that the market needs can be connected to a winning solution.